The Right to Life and to Bear Arms

 “Fathers were required by law [Under the Tudor Kings ] to purchase bows and arrows for their sons between the age of 7 and 14 and to train them in longbow use…”

-“In the [American] colonies, avaibability of hunting and need for defense led to armament statutes comparable to those of the early Saxon times.
-In 1623, Virginia forbade its colonists to travel unless they were ‘well armed’; … in 1673 its laws provided that a citizen who claimed he was too poor to purchase firearm would have one purchased for him by the government …”
+“In the [American] colonies, availability of hunting and need for defense led to armament statutes comparable to those of the early Saxon times.
+In 1623, Virginia forbade its colonists to travel unless they were ‘well armed’; … in 1673 its laws provided that a citizen who claimed he was too poor to purchase a firearm would have one purchased for him by the government …”

 The Several States Have Authority

-Finally, let me mention that the tenth amendment to the Constitution declares that federal government powers are limited to those granted in the document and that all others are left to the states and the people.
-Just to make that especially obvious regarding weapons, the second amendment prohibits any federal infringement of the right to bear arms.
+Finally, let me mention that the Tenth Amendment to the Constitution declares that federal government powers are limited to those granted in the document and that all others are left to the states and the people.
+Just to make that especially obvious regarding weapons, the Second Amendment prohibits any federal infringement of the right to bear arms.
 Those issues were to be addressed by the states — which could choose to let the counties and cities address those questions.
 The federal government cannot control citizen’s arms without violating the Constitution.